marcellusfrota/csv-reducer/README.md

 CSV Reducer is a python script to filter columns from a CSV file with option to remove duplicate rows, saving results in other file.

+This used until CSV file has about 40GB. ;)

 ## Table of contents
 * [Installation](#installation)
 * [Running aplication](#running-aplication)